tristam-sanborn/networkingproject/README.md

 ## Demo video

-This is our demo video to help you know hot to start the game and let you know the features!
+This is our demo video to help you know how to start the game and let you know the features!

 Video link: https://www.youtube.com/watch?v=_j3rflgjk1o